mza79/Project-10/README.md

 # Project

 This is a CMPUT 301 2016 fall term group project for team 14
-This application is a mobile application that allows drivers to search for recent ride requests, and for riders to post requests for rides.
+This is a mobile application that allows drivers to search for ride requests and allows riders to post rides requests.

 With a higher SDK 25 to enable Google Maps